jameshanlon/cheese/cheese/pages/surveyor-rates.md

 financially without grants.
 This is in order that it can be an exemplar for the other franchisees who will replicate our process.
 This has required an approximately 30% increase on the 2019/20 survey prices, as below.
-We can also no longer afford to pay assistants to ETs.
+We can also no longer afford to pay assistants to surveyors.
 Brian's new collapsible door frame will make setting up the blower door easier.
-We appreciate that some ETs may not wish to work alone.
+We appreciate that some surveyors may not wish to work alone.
 In that case we will endeavour to pair you with an unpaid volunteer assistant who should share your transport.
 We would like to reassure you that our new prices are substantially less than the going average for thermal surveying - even without a blower door - and we know our system is far superior.</p>

 </div>

-Rates of Pay for qualified ETs (regardless of whether the survey is paid for or free to the householder):
+Rates of Pay for qualified surveyors (regardless of whether the survey is paid for or free to the householder):

 - 1-2 bedrooms, expected 2 hours per survey: £50.00
 - 3 bedrooms, expected 2.5 hours per survey: £58.75